XlogicX/mcurses/README.md

 g++-multilib (if doing this in 64 bit host)

 To compile, just run 'make' from within the connect4 directory (where the Makefile is)...and cross fingers

-A quick demo video of what execution (from the edb debugger) looks like: http://xlogicx.net/files/connect4.mp4